esaillar/manou/research.md

 From December 2016 to September 2017, I worked on the European project HPC4E.
 My goal was to optimize kernels of some applications developed in the project with the metaprogramming language BOAST.

-In October 2017, I joined the STORM team at Inria Bordeaux as a tenured reserach scientist (CR).
+In October 2017, I joined the STORM team at Inria Bordeaux as a tenured research scientist (CR).

   </div>
 </div>